lzhfromustc/cse230/README.md

 **Milestone 2**
-(This section will be moved below other sections later.)

 We are still learning how to use Brick from its Guide, its demo programs, and some projects built on it.